 Factors that make a person at risk for depression could be due to familial or genetic predisposition, hormonal imbalances, learned helplessness, significant loss of job, object, or loved one, some ambivalence in social relationships and inadequate support system.

-Nursing plan of care should address the client’s ability to view self and living life positively, expressing self appropriately, securing safety, maintaining and promoting health and care to self and re-establishing relationship or interaction with other people.
+Depression Nursing plan of care should address the client’s ability to view self and living life positively, expressing self appropriately, securing safety, maintaining and promoting health and care to self and re-establishing relationship or interaction with other people.

 Depression Nursing Care Plan-Self-Esteem Disturbance